Video Wall Shapes and Sizes

 CONCAVE AND CONVEX VIDEO WALLS

 We can build both concave and convex curved video walls.
-Concave is easy; we will angle each column of CRTS just a little so that overalls inward curve is produced.
+Concave is easy; we will angle each column of CRTS just a little so that an overall inward curve is produced.
 This can be a really nice effect when nestling the video installation into the corner of a room, for example, or curving around the back of a DJ or other focal point.

 We can also loosely stack normal CRTs like in the pyramid of videos we made for an installation for Puma.